 This wonderful banana cake recipe is one of those 9″x13″ cake recipes that is perfect for serving a group, or for keeping on hand for a few days.
 Each cake will serve 12 to 16 people.

 I love large cake recipes like this.
 I like baking but I’m not often a fancy baker.
-I love cakes that are simple but delicious and this banana cake certainly is both.
+Cakes that are simple but delicious suit me best and this banana cake certainly is both.

 Easy cake recipes like our banana cake are just so handy.
 It’s perfect to serve with tea or coffee and it makes a wonderful snack cake recipe.